 Your veterinarian will recommend the following tests:

-A Coombs test is often indicated.
-A sample of your pet’s blood is incubated with special reagents to look for evidence of an immune reaction to the blood.
+- A Coombs test is often indicated.
+A sample of your dog’s blood is incubated with special reagents to look for evidence of an immune reaction to the blood.

 Treatment of Immune Mediated Hemolytic Anemia in Dogs

-Intravenous fluids may be indicated to prevent dehydration in some pets.
+- Intravenous fluids may be indicated to prevent dehydration in some dogs.

 Home Care and Prevention